mike-seger/sql-commander/README.md

 ## Example datasource definitions
 The pom includes 3 driver dependencies by default: H2, Postgres, Mysql/MariaDB.
 You can use your own drivers instead.
-Without setting any properties, sql-commander will use an H2 in-memory DB configuration.
+When not setting any properties, sql-commander will use an H2 in-memory DB configuration.
 Below are some example configurations, which you can add into e.g. config/application.properties.
 They should give you an idea how to create a configuration for your database.

 ### Postgres